oxfordroadmap/oxon8/content/post/23-02-22-esg-education-partner-maps/index.md

 ---
-title: Collaborating on ESG consulting, reporting, and engaging education: Using partner maps for capability building design
+title: '"Collaborating on ESG consulting, reporting, and engaging education" accepted for publications'
 date: 2023-02-22
 ---